richard-unterberg/deno-vike-react/README.md

 ### the return of the `package.json`

-It seems vite.config.ts does not understand `@vitejs/plugin-react` in the deno `imports`.
-We need to have a `package.json` file in the root of the project.
+all used packages are node packages. while we could use `npm:` imports throughout the project, we keep the `package.json` for easier compatibility with node.js based tools.
 Deno got us [covered here](https://docs.deno.com/runtime/fundamentals/configuration/#package.json-support).